cepthomas/LuaBagOfTricks/README.md

 - Test\test_code_ch

 ## validators
 Utilities for validation of lua data types.
-Optionally return T/F or fail fatally by calling `error()`.

 ## C source_code
 Several functions to support the C side of lua applications.
-Take what is needed by simple cut-and-paste.